About me

 I'm a PhD candidate at the Rutgers Department of Linguistics.
 In addition to the Linguistics PhD, I'm working towards a Cognitive Science certificate at the Rutgers Centre for Cognitive Science (RuCCS) and am also affiliated with the Rutgers South Asian Studies Program.

-My primary research interest is in universal grammar, the genetic endowment of humans that lets us acquire and use language, and its place in our minds.
-I try to figure what the shape of this endowment should be given the ways in which languages vary, and the ways in which we use language.
-Most of my work is on morphosyntax—the form of words and sentences—and semantics—the meaning of said words and sentences.
+My primary interest is in our capacity for language and its place in our mind.
+I try to figure out what the shape of this endowment should be given the ways in which languages vary, and the ways in which we use language.
+Most of my work is on the form of words and sentences, their meanings, and how said forms come to mean said things.

 During the 2023-24 academic year, I was in India on a junior fellowship from the American Institute of Indian Studies, conducting fieldwork on Malto and Kurux (Dravidian), Mundari and Kharia (Austro-Asiatic), and Meiteilon (Tibeto-Burman).